Gabbe2003/boilerplate_frontend-1/README.md

 In seach we are looking for the input letter and check if it exsist from right to left,we are matching letter by letter which is wrong we have to check for the whole title if the letter exsists.
-If we type a letter that doesnt exsists on the searchbar and hit enter, BUT if any post have that letter it will be shown.
-FIX
+If we type a letter that doesnt exsists on the searchbar and then hit enter, if any post that have that letter it will be shown.
+FIX basically bad UI

 we are passing tag title not the slug